-Pumpkin Bars with Cream Cheese Frosting have a moist, light, and fluffy pumpkin cake base, and it’s topped with a rich, decadent, creamy frosting for an exquisite, heavenly result.
+Pumpkin Bars with Cream Cheese Frosting have a moist, light, and fluffy pumpkin sheet cake base topped with a rich, decadent cream cheese frosting for an exquisite, heavenly result.
 They’re the perfect fall dessert – easy to make, and completely irresistible!

 Where are my pumpkin spice, flannel, and fleece wearing, cool morning lovers at?!
 It’s definitely that time again – the time when it becomes acceptable to consume all things pumpkin.

-By that, I mean eat these bars on repeat.
+And by consuming all things pumpkin, I am specifically referring to making – and enjoying – these pumpkin bars on repeat.
 Because you can.
 And because they’re going to rock your world.
-And all those around you, because they’re THAT GOOD.
+And the world of everyone you share them with because they’re THAT GOOD.